One of the few known animals to use tools

 But the intrusion of outside threats in the 19th and 20th centuries brought the species to the brink of extinction.

 Now conservationists are attempting to coax the crow back to life.

 - Once venerated by the native Hawaiians, the crow was thought to be an aumakua, meaning a family guardian spirit.

 - Despite the harshness of its call, the crow is considered to be a type of songbird.
 It is part of the same genus as crows, ravens, and rooks.

 - The word Alala in Hawaiian is associated with chants, cries, and messages.

 The Hawaiian crow shares similarities with many other species of Corvus.
 It features a thick bill, bristling throat feathers, black feet, and a dark brown to black sheen — though the wings are lighter in color than the rest of the body.
-The typical male crow is about 20 inches in length and weighs just over a pound — about the size of a book.
-Females tend to be slightly smaller and lighter, but otherwise sexual dimorphism in the species is limited.
-The Hawaiian crow is a social species that appears to gather in small, local flocks.
+The typical male crow is about 20 inches long and weighs just over a pound — about the size of a book.
+Females tend to be slightly smaller and lighter, but otherwise, sexual dimorphism in the species is limited.
+The Hawaiian crow is a social species that appear to gather in small, local flocks.